 Every residence hall student is responsible for checking in and out properly.
-When checking into her room, the resident must complete and return emergency notification information, contract agreement, missing student, and a residence hall room condition form to the Resident Advisor (RA) on her floor.
-The room condition report will be e-mailed to the student via her CSM e-mail account as a PDF after move-in, and instructions for returning this will be provided.
+When checking into her room, the resident must complete and return emergency notification information, contract agreement, missing student, and a residence hall room condition form to the Resident Advisor (RA) on her floor or Hall Director.
+The room condition report will either be provided upon check-in or e-mailed to the student via her CSM e-mail account as a PDF after move-in, and instructions for returning this will be provided.